clairesmi/allotted/README.md

 ![Map Page screenshot](/src/assets/map-page.png)

-The user can select an item and then book an appointment to collect it with it's grower.
+The user can select an item and then book an appointment to collect it with its grower.
 There is a chat function for the users to communicate through which I created the back end routes for.

 On the show page for the available produce, I also worked with the Recipe Puppy API to suggest recipes for the user based on posting the name of the item to the API.
 I then created show and hide functionality based on showing only 3 recipes or 10.